-The farthest thing from your mind is your child one day not returning to you at the scheduled time.
+The farthest thing from your mind is that your child one day will not return to you at the scheduled time.

-However, one Sunday your ex spouse doesn't drop your child off at your house at the normal time.
-You text him to see what's going on and he says that he doesn't plan on bringing your son back for a few days.
+However, one Sunday, your ex-spouse doesn't drop your child off at your house at a regular time.
+You text him to see what's going on, and he says that he doesn't plan on bringing your son back for a few days.

-This at first infuriates you then after a few moments you begin to worry more than fume.
+This infuriates you; then, you begin to worry more than fume after a few moments.
 Does your child have clean clothes?
 How will he be getting to school?
 Will his medication be administered correctly?

-Custody splitting is a difficult issue even in the best of environments.
-You and your ex-spouse agreed to the terms of your divorce decree but if we're being honest each of you would like to have more time than you are currently allotted under the provisions contained in the order.
-It is in your son's best interests that he be able to share a relationship with both parents, but this type of behavior cannot stand.
+Custody splitting is a problematic issue even in the best of environments.
+You and your ex-spouse agreed to the terms of your divorce decree, but if we're honest, each of you would like to have more time than you are currently allotted under the provisions contained in the order.
+In your son's best interests, he can share a relationship with both parents, but this type of behavior cannot stand.

 What are your options if your child is not returned to you by the other parent

-In the extreme event that your child is not returned to you by your ex-spouse there are options for you to explore.
-Hopefully this type of situation never actually occurs but in the event that it does we will like you to be aware of one such option- Habeas Corpus.
+In the extreme event that your child is not returned to you by your ex-spouse, there are options for you to explore.
+Hopefully, this type of situation never actually occurs, but if it does, we would like you to be aware of one such option- Habeas Corpus.

-Habeas Corpus actions should be undertaken only after first taking a look at your divorce decree or child custody order that is currently in place.
-These orders are the guidelines that you and the other parent have been operating under and will tell you what the specific rights and duties of each parent are.
+Habeas Corpus actions should be undertaken only after first looking at your divorce decree or child custody order that is currently in place.
+These orders are the guidelines that you and the other parent have been operating under and will tell you each parent's specific rights and duties.

-In addition to those rights and duties is the allocation of time with your child for you and your child's other parent.
-These orders are signed by you, the other parent and the judge and signify that everyone involved has read and understands what each person's responsibilities are.
+In addition to those rights and duties is allocating time with your child for you and your child's other parent.
+You, the other parent, and the judge sign these orders and signify that everyone involved has read and understands each person's responsibilities.

-If your court order mandates that your child be returned to you at a certain time on a day of the week and your child is not returned according to those terms then the other parent is in violation of the court's orders.
+If your court order mandates that your child is returned to you at a particular time on a day of the week and your child is not returned according to those terms, then the other parent violates the court's orders.

-We will spend this blog post discussing a habeas corpus action, but you may be able to save the time, money and stress of that process by contacting the other parent and attempt to discuss the return of your child directly with him or her.
-It may surprise you that simply hearing your voice may cause him or her to think twice about doing something that is against court orders.
+We will spend this blog post discussing a habeas corpus action, but you may be able to save the time, money, and stress of that process by contacting the other parent and attempting to discuss the return of your child directly with them.
+It may surprise you that simply hearing your voice may cause them to think twice about doing something against court orders.

 Speak with a family law attorney to initiate court proceedings

-I have had potential clients come into the Law Office of Bryan Fagan, PLLC to discuss a situation where he or she believes that their child is being kept by the other parent against the orders as set forth by the court, only to find out that he or she had misinterpreted the court order.
+I have had potential clients come into the Law Office of Bryan Fagan, PLLC, to discuss a situation where they believe that their child is being kept by the other parent against the orders set forth by the court, only to find out that they had misinterpreted the court order.

-Assuming that you have read your court order correctly, a family law attorney can consult with you and discuss what your options are as far as using the legal system to assure the safe return of your child.
-Keep in mind that the sooner you find out what your rights are the sooner you can act on them.
+Assuming that you have read your court order correctly, a family law attorney can consult with you and discuss your options as far as using the legal system to assure your child's safe return.
+Keep in mind that the sooner you find out your rights, the sooner you can act on them.

-There is a fine line before jumping to conclusions before you have all the facts and then acting appropriately based on knowledge you've gained from a licensed family law attorney.
+There is a fine line before jumping to conclusions before you have all the facts and act appropriately based on the knowledge you've gained from a licensed family law attorney.

 What is Habeas Corpus (besides hard to pronounce)?

-If you are the parent with a legal right to possession of your child then you may initiate a writ of Habeas Corpus to have your child returned to you by the other parent who is wrongfully in possession of your child.
+If you are the parent with a legal right to possession of your child, then you may initiate a writ of Habeas Corpus to have your child returned to you by the other parent who is wrongfully in the custody of your child.

-As we've touched on before, it is critical that there is a valid order in place that governs possession, access and visitation of your child and that this order states that you have the right to possession of your child at the time that you believe it does.
-In the event that you can satisfy this issue then you have a strong chance of being able to succeed in a habeas corpus action.
+As we've touched on before, it is critical that there is a valid order in place that governs possession, access, and visitation of your child and that this order states that you have the right to custody of your child at the time that you believe it does.
+If you can satisfy this issue, you have a strong chance of succeeding in a habeas corpus action.

-You would need to file a petition for a writ of habeas corpus in the court in which your order comes from.
-If you have no order in place then you would likely need to file it in the county in which your child resides.
+You would need to file a petition for a writ of habeas corpus in the court from which your order comes from.
+If you have no charge in place, you would likely need to file it in the county where your child resides.

-In the event that you do have a valid court order in place, the judge would look to see whether or not you have the right to possession of your child during the time period that you asserted in your petition that you do.
-Assuming that you are correct, the judge will order the return of your child to you by the other parent.
+If you have a valid court order in place, the judge will look to see whether or not you have the right to possession of your child during the period that you asserted in your petition that you do.
+Assuming that you are correct, the judge will order your child's return to you by the other parent.
 This is essentially a "no questions asked" process, where the judge is enforcing the terms of the order in a fast and efficient manner.

 Questions about habeas corpus actions or other family law matters?
 Contact the Law Office of Bryan Fagan, PLLC